k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Applications by Using Sporadic Task Models

-For a specified fixed-priority scheduling algorithm, let $hp(\tau_k)$ be the set of tasks with higher priority than $\tau_k$.
-We now classify the task set $hp(\tau_k)$ into two subsets: \begin{itemize} \item $hp_1(\tau_k)$ consists of the higher-priority tasks with periods smaller than $D_k$. \item $hp_2(\tau_k)$ consists of the higher-priority tasks with periods larger than or equal to $D_k$. \end{itemize}
+\ifbool{techreport}{ For a specified fixed-priority scheduling algorithm, let $hp(\tau_k)$ be the set of tasks with higher priority than $\tau_k$.
+We now classify the task set $hp(\tau_k)$ into two subsets: \begin{itemize} \item $hp_1(\tau_k)$ consists of the higher-priority tasks with periods smaller than $D_k$. \item $hp_2(\tau_k)$ consists of the higher-priority tasks with periods larger than or equal to $D_k$. \end{itemize} } { }

-We now demonstrate how to use the proposed framework to perform the response time analysis for arbitrary-deadline sporadic task sets.
 The exact schedulability analysis for arbitrary-deadline task sets under fixed-priority scheduling has been developed in \cite{DBLP:conf/rtss/Lehoczky90}.
 The schedulability analysis is to use a \emph{busy-window} concept to evaluate the worst-case response time.
 That is, we release all the higher-priority tasks together with task $\tau_k$ at time $0$ and all the subsequent jobs are released as early as possible by respecting to the minimum inter-arrival time.
 The busy window finishes when a job of task $\tau_k$ finishes before the next release of a job of task $\tau_k$.
 It has been shown in \cite{DBLP:conf/rtss/Lehoczky90} that the worst-case response time of task $\tau_k$ can be found in one of the jobs of task $\tau_k$ in the busy window.

 For the $h$-th job of task $\tau_k$ in the busy window, the finishing time $R_{k,h}$ is the minimum $t$ such that

 and, hence, its response time is $R_{k,h}-(h-1)T_k$.
 The busy window of task $\tau_k$ finishes on the $h$-th job if $R_{k,h} \leq h T_k$.